Species Spotlight: Peary Caribou

 Status under SARA: This caribou subspecies is currently listed as “Endangered” under SARA.
 A 2015 COSEWIC assessment recommends that it be down-listed to “Threatened”.

-Range: An endemic to the Canadian Arctic Archipelago, found in the northern parts of the Northwest Territories and Nunavut, but a population may also exist in Greenland.
+Range: Endemic to the Canadian Arctic Archipelago, found in the northern parts of the Northwest Territories and Nunavut, but a population may also exist in Greenland.